oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 	Clicking **Charts** provides quick visibility into the health of the EBS application.
 Let's begin by expanding the chart time displayed from the **Last 60 Minutes** to **Last 24 Hours**.

 	Assuming you are the EBS Admin, by using the chart **Executed Programs by Running Time**Time you can easily gain insight into the five longest-running programs by running time.
 Then using your domain knowledge, you pinpoint a job that is running longer than expected.
 Reviewing **Completed Requests by Application** you can see more than ten percent of requests are erroring out.
-An EBS admin familiar with the environment can confirm if it’s erroring more than typical for this EBS application being the count of active users has remained constant.
+An EBS admin familiar with the environment can confirm if it is erroring more than typical for this EBS application being the count of active users has remained constant.

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-7-home.png " ")